Paris sewers: French Revolution and the 19th century

-In 1855, as a part of his plan to improve the sanitation and traffic circulation in Paris, Napoleon III ordered the construction of new boulevards, aqueducts and sewers.
-His prefect for the Seine, Baron Haussmann, and the engineer Eugène Belgrand, designed the present Parisian sewer and water supply networks.
-Thus was built, more than a century ago, a double water supply network (one for drinking water and one for non drinking water) and a sewer network that was 600 km long in 1878.
-From 1880 to 1913, efforts were taken to connect Parisian buildings to the sewers (they were most at the time "connected to the city's clean water network and the rest had access to free neighborhood taps (fontaines)").
-By 1914, 68% of all buildings in Paris had direct connections to the sewer.
-Research shows that this contributed to a decline in mortality.
+Belgrand's overall system consisted of a double water supply network (one for drinking water and one for non drinking water) and a sewer network that had reached a length of 600 km by 1878.
+From 1880 to 1913, efforts were made to connect all Parisian buildings to the sewers (most at the time were "connected to the city's clean water network and the rest had access to free neighborhood taps (fontaines)").